colinrotherham/CRD.TinyEngine/README.md

 	/resources/en-US.php
 ```

-* Finally, to map a route's URL to a view simply add it the route config.
-Templates
+* Finally, to map a route's URL to a view simply add it the route config
-and view data for each route is bound here too.
+(View data and templates for each route are bound here too):

 ```
-	.htaccess
+	/config.routes.php
 ```